Freddy880/Freddy880/README.md

 - 👋 Hi, I’m @Freddy880
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning Java, Python, Fluter and Dart, C++
+- 🌱 I’m currently learning Fluter and Dart, C++

 <!---
 Freddy880/Freddy880 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.